 Older adults in the first stages of Alzheimer’s can enjoy relatively active and social exercises, including things like bowling, dancing, swimming, golf, and walking, although some level of guidance and oversight may be needed.
 In time, enhanced supervision will probably be required as the disease progresses.

 The middle to later phases of Alzheimer’s disease are often associated with heightened levels of confusion and anxiety.
 For that reason, loud or overly exciting activities ought to be avoided.
 Repetitious exercises, like indoor bicycling and walking, and tasks like folding laundry, help to lessen anxiety levels as the older adult does not need to make any decisions related to the activity or try to recall what to do next.

 During the advanced stages of Alzheimer’s, children’s toys may be well suited for promoting hand-eye coordination.
 These toys are usually brightly colored, easy to hold onto, and are intended to stimulate the brain.
 Additionally, stress balls or soft clay-like items can be squeezed to help build strength in the muscles in the hands.

 Harmony Home Health & Hospice in Provo and the nearby areas offers caregivers who are extensively trained and experienced in inventive, kind, and thoughtful care for individuals, and we are always on hand to help families enhance wellness for the seniors they love.

 Call us at 1-877-I-NEED-CARE to learn more about our expert in-home health care, or to request more tips and resources specific to the challenges you are facing.
-We’re pleased to offer home health and hospice in Provo and surrounding areas that helps keep older adults with dementia safe at home when recovering after a hospital stay.
+We’re pleased to offer senior home care in Salt Lake City and the surrounding areas that helps older adults with dementia live the best possible lives in the comfort of home.